NiketJohn7/NiketJohn7/README.md

 - 👋 Hi, I’m @NiketJohn7
-- 👀 I’m interested in HTML, PYTHON, CSS, JAVASCRIP, C#, UNITY
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning JAVASCRIPT, UNITY, PYTHON, C#
 - 💞️ I’m looking to collaborate on a game company with my friends
 - 📫 How to reach me nikettjohn@gmail.com